mukeshrathore/UI-Interview-Questions/angular-interview-questions.md

 ...Providers and factories

 > - custom theme based on angular material.
-> - Authentication before loading of angular code or modules
+> - Authentication before loading of angular code or modules (implemenation of single sign-on)

 ---
 ### Difference between httpOptions and httpParameters?